What are the warning signs of a Leaking shower? You may suspect that you have one but how can you know for sure?

 When it comes time to fix your leaking shower, there are two routes you can go on.
 The Do It Yourself or have your shower repaired by a professional company.

 As tempting as it might seem to do a Do it yourself fix consider the risks.
 Your home is your most expensive and valuable asset.
 Water leaks in your bathroom are a serious issue and therefore it only makes sense to have it repaired professionally by a trained technician for peace of mind.

 Professional companies have the knowledge, tools and commercial-grade materials that normally aren’t found in a DIY kit.
 They will also have diagnostic equipment to accurately pinpoint the source of the leak.

 Don’t ignore the signs of a problem.
 Long term shower damage will cost you more in the long run not just to your hip pocket but to your health if there is excessive mould in your bathroom.

-Sealtech Solutions we provide fast and quality affordable shower sealing solutions for shower repairs across Sydney.
-We offer a 100% satisfaction guarantee on all our products and workmanship.
+Sealtech Solutions we provide quality shower sealing solutions for shower repairs across Sydney.